Water slide: Drop-launch capsule

 A drop-launch capsule is a device that is placed at the start of a body slide.
 Riders step into a capsule, usually with a clear front.
 Once the capsule is closed, a hatch opens underneath the riders dropping them into a near-vertical portion of the slide.
 The feature is known by different names from various manufacturers.
 ProSlide calls it a SkyBox, WhiteWater West refers to it as an AquaDrop.

 River stream slide

-A river slide, also commonly referred to as "crazy river", resembles a brook (small stream), and may feature buffer pools throughout the way down.
+A river slide, also sometimes known as "crazy rivers", resembles a stream, and may feature buffer pools throughout the way down.
 Its mass sliding ability, meaning multiple people can safely slide simultaneously, clears its queue area at a faster rate.